 - Cinnamon: A pinch on the soil acts as a fungicide – and fungi love fungus gnat larvae.

-- Matches: Stuck headfirst into the ground, they are supposed to release sulfur – the larvae don't like that at all.
+- Matches: Stuck head-first into the soil, they are supposed to release sulfur – the larvae don't like that at all.

-- Sand or expanded clay as a mulch layer: A dry cover that no mosquito likes to crawl through.
+- Sand or expanded clay as a mulch layer: A dry cover that no gnat likes to crawl through.

 What to do with persistent infestation?